-- · Specify the data format
+- Specify the data format

 - Specify the number of channels to scan

-- Specify the storage locations
+- Specify the storage locations.

-NOTE: D2-240 CPUs with firmware release version 2.2 or later support this method.
-D2-250 CPUs with firmware release version 1.06 or later support this method.
+NOTE: D2-250 CPUs with firmware release version 1.06 or later support this method.
 If the D2-230 example needs to be used, module placement in the base is very important.
 Review the section earlier in this chapter for guidelines.

 The example program shows how to setup these locations.
 Place this rung anywhere in the ladder program, or in the initial stage if stage programming instructions are being used.
 This is all that is required to read the data into V-memory locations.
 Once the data is in V-memory, math can be used on the data, compare the data against preset values, and so forth.
-V2000 is used in the example but any user V-memory location can be used.
+V2000 is used in the example but you can use any user V-memory location.
 In this example the module is installed in slot 2.
 Be sure to use the V-memory locations for the module placement.
 The pointer method automatically converts values to BCD (depending on the LD statement in the ladder logic).

-The tables below show the special V-memory locations used by the D2-240, D2-250-1, D2-260 and D2-262 CPUs for the base and local expansion base I/O slots.
+The tables below show the special V-memory locations used by the D2-240, D2-250-1, D2-260 and D2-262 for the CPU base and local expansion base I/O slots.
 Slot 0 (zero) is the module next to the CPU or D2-CM module.
 Slot 1 is the module two places from the CPU or D2-CM, and so on.
 Remember, the CPU only examines the pointer values at these locations after a mode transition.
-Also, if you use the D2-230 (multiplexing) method, verify that these addresses in the CPU are 0 (zero).
+Also, if you use the D2-230 (multiplexing) method, verify that these addresses in the CPU are zero.